Santa Clarita DUI Lawyer

 The officer uses these tests to determine if the person in question was under the infleunce of drugs or alcohol while operating their vehicle.
 They are look for common signs of intoxication such as loss of balance (swaying/hopping) or not following instructions properly.

-The Representation You Deserve
+Call Today For the Representation You Deserve